 Unnecessary energy loss can increase your monthly energy bill by as much as 30%.
 We will discuss some of those losses, as well as a few ways to reduce that loss.
 Some of the culprits responsible include drafty doors or openings to the exterior elements.
 Exterior doors come equipped with a door seal that is designed to reduce drafts while the door is closed.
 These door seals are often neglected over time, and as they deteriorate they lose their effectiveness.

 It is recommended to inspect your door seals at least annually.
-Other openings would include attic access openings, or crawl space access openings.
+Other openings would include attic access openings or crawl space access openings.
 I advise that you install a foam door seal on the perimeter of each attic access and crawl space access opening.
 This will help with small drafts, and it’s relatively inexpensive.
-Another option is to attach insulation board to the cold air side of each.
+Another option is to attach the insulation board to the cold air side of each.
 For example, the attic opening would have a piece of foam board attached to the top side of the cover or door.

 Even small cracks in caulking can let in large drafts, depending on the wind direction outside.
-Exterior caulking should be inspected annually, and corrected as soon as possible.
+Exterior caulking should be inspected annually and corrected as soon as possible.
 Again this is relatively inexpensive to maintain or correct.
-By the way, I highly recommend The D.I.Y.
-Home Energy course to everyone who want to slash their power bills.
-Just click the link below to get legal access to this program (PDF files & videos)!
+By the way, I highly recommend the book DIY Home Energy to everyone who wants to slash their power bills.
+Just click the download button below to get legal access to Jeff Davis’ guide!

 If you own a home with older single pane windows, they can account for as much as 40% of your home energy loss.
 Typically, the reason that older windows fail to be replaced is the upfront cost.
-However you should consider replacing these older inefficient windows, with modern, higher efficiency models.
+However, you should consider replacing these older inefficient windows, with modern, higher efficiency models.
 These efficient windows could drastically reduce your monthly energy bill, and increase your indoor comfort level.
 Try any of these options to decrease your energy use.
 Thanks!